Suboptimal Health

 Thanks in part to Wang's survey, the study found a correlation between SHS and various cardiovascular disease risk factors.
 As treatments for cardiovascular and other non-communicable illnesses are often implemented after disease onset, understanding SHS is a means of approaching health complaints from the perspective of predictive, preventive, and personalised medicine, Wang says.

 "Suboptimal health status is associated with cardiovascular risk factors and contributes to the development of the disease," he says.
-"SHS should be recognized in the health-care system, especially in primary care."
+"SHS should be recognised in the health-care system, especially in primary care."